10 Of Johnny Depp's Most Memorable Movie Transformations

 The film earned Atwood an Oscar nomination for Best Achievement in Costume Design.

-(Main image: Peter Mountain – © Disney Enterprises, Inc., All rights reserved./IMDb; Featured image: Warner Bros.
-Picture – © 2012 Warner Bros.
-Entertainment Inc. – U.S., Canada, Bahamas & Bermuda.2012 Village Roadshow Films (BVI) Limited/IMDb)
+(Main and featured image: Peter Mountain – © Disney Enterprises, Inc., All rights reserved./IMDb)

 This story first appeared on Lifestyle Asia Kuala Lumpur